-One thing that’s for sure – the internet is here to stay.
+One thing for certain – the internet is here to stay.

 In terms of individual internet activity, our contribution to global emissions may not turn out to be as significant.

-Yet, when multiplied with the approximately 4.1 billion people (51.36% of the global population) currently using the internet, things can add up pretty quickly.
+Yet, when multiplied by approximately 4.1 billion people (51.36% of the global population) currently using the internet, things can add up quickly.

-Here’s a breakdown of the carbon footprint of several typical things that we do on the internet, referenced from BBC’s Smart Guide to Climate Change:
+Here is a breakdown of the carbon footprint of typical things that we do on the internet, referenced from BBC’s Smart Guide to Climate Change: